SkygearIO/skygear-doc/content/ios/record.md

 ### Record Database

 `SKYDatabase` is the central hub of data storage in `SKYKit`.
-The main responsibility of database is to store `SKYRecord`s, the data storage unit in Skygear.
+The main responsibility of database is to store `SKYRecord`s.

 You will be provided with a private and a public database.